Haditha: Recovery and rebuilding

 The change in U.S. strategy in late 2006 brought quick results to the Hadithah Triad.
 The U.S. Marines and their Iraqi and coalition allies had largely driven out insurgents by the summer of 2007.

 Hadithah was much more secure and had recovered some of its prosperity by the summer of 2008.
 The progress was evident when an American Congressional Delegation visited the town in August and found full shops and friendly people.

 With this turbulent history the future was unpredictable.
 However, according to the website of Multi National Forces – Iraq, progress began after a large berm was erected around the cities of Haditha and Haqlaniyah on the western side of the Euphrates and Barwannah on the East side during Operation Al Majid.

 Marine units rotated in and out of the area detaining numerous persons.
 Iraqi Police were firmly established by 2007 and violence fell.
 In contrast to previous years, the Ramadan period of 2007 came and went in Haditha with no insurgent attacks.

-In the next few months two bridges across the Euphrates were rebuilt, the area hospital was reopened and re-equipped, the K3 Oil refinery south of the area was brought back online, and life began to take on the air of normalcy.
+In the next few months two bridges across the Euphrates were rebuilt, the area hospital was reopened and re-equipped, the K3 oil refinery south of the area was brought back online, and life began to take on the air of normalcy.

-Also planned is keeping the hydro-electric dam functioning and rebuild capacity with the help of US led coalition forces, to re-open a local oil refinery, again with significant funding and technical advice from Coalition forces and provincial reconstruction teams headquartered in Ramadi and Al Asad, to rebuild two dams over the Euphrates River, man a large (and apparently effective) police force, establish regular ambulance service, re-equip and run their hospital, open an asphalt factory, re-open schools with basic refurbishments complete, fill the offices of their local government, expand their local markets, begin rebuilding a local marble factory.
+Also planned are keeping the hydro-electric dam functioning and rebuilding capacity with the help of US led coalition forces, re-opening a local oil refinery with significant funding and technical advice from Coalition forces and provincial reconstruction teams headquartered in Ramadi and Al Asad, rebuilding two dams over the Euphrates River, manning a large police force, establishing regular ambulance service, re-equipping and running the hospital, opening an asphalt factory, re-opening schools with basic refurbishments complete, filling the offices of the local government, expanding local markets, and rebuilding a local marble factory.